THE EGGS FILE

 The incredible answers came to me during an eco-tourism trip to South America.
 We were deep in the rainforest watching macaws and other parrots feed on the clay cliffs along a winding jungle river.
 Our guides had vehemently told us to stay with them.
 But I was not in the best shape and the heat and humidity quickly exhausted me.
 I sat for what only seemed like only a minute on a tree stump along the path.
 Maybe I dozed off but when I tried to follow the group, I had lost my sense of direction.
 I followed what I thought were the voices of my group and came to a bluff overlooking a clearing.
 As I headed down the steep slope, I realized there was a well-camouflaged facility at the bottom of the hill.
 The voices I had heard were dozens of people in uniform scurrying about performing their duties like ants on the kitchen counter.
 Near each group of men, a brightly colored macaw sat on a stand directing their endeavors.

 Suddenly there was a whooshing sound and huge doors on the roof opened.
 For a brief moment, there was a shadow above me and an ovoid shape flew into the building before the doors quickly shut.
 The men and the macaws hurried into the building.
 Although I was huffing and puffing, I managed to climb down the steep incline and make it to a window on the side of the building.
 It was there that I saw the homely featherless creatures with big soulful eyes come out of the space ship to be greeted by the macaws.
 The technicians in special nursery garb received orders from the macaws and quickly placed the new visitors in comfortable, heated chambers.
-They were then spoon fed a fine gruel which they accepted readily bobbing their heads enthusiastically as they ate.
+They were then spoon-fed a fine gruel which they accepted readily bobbing their heads enthusiastically as they ate.

 I was so absorbed by the activities in the building, I didn't notice the two uniformed men who grabbed me from behind.
 A hood was placed over my head and I was taken inside the building and interrogated.
 Since I lived with a parrot, they had a computer file with my name and they knew everything about me.
 It had never occurred to me that my trusted parrot was taking note of so many aspects of my life.
 I was told that I would never be believed and that if I tried to tell anyone what I had seen, I would be immediately discredited in my work and would not be able to find a job anywhere.
 Who would believe me, anyway?

 The next thing I knew, I was sitting back on the stump.
 Our guide was standing over me asking if I was all right.
 He explained to the others that the heat and humidity must have gotten to me and I must have passed out.
 I was helped up and carefully guided back to the center.
 They must have covered everything up very carefully as I saw no sign of the path I had gone down to the facility.
-The rest of the trip I was watched like a hawk by the people at the center.
-Of course, they presented themselves as ornithologists and researchers and their avid attention towards me was presented as concern for my health.
+For the rest of the trip, I was watched like a hawk by the people at the center.
+Of course, they presented themselves as ornithologists and researchers, and their avid attention towards me was presented as a concern for my health.
 Every time I tried to talk to any of the other bird watchers for any length of time, one of the young birds they had supposedly raised at the center — they called them ‘chicos’ — would come over and do something terribly cute to distract them from my conversation.
-How could my apprehension compete with an adorable young macaw untying their shoe laces or taking the buttons off of their shirts?
+How could my apprehension compete with an adorable young macaw untying their shoelaces or taking the buttons off of their shirts?

 Of course, there was no indication to anyone else that such strange things were happening just a little over a mile away.
 The staff at the center was far too careful to allow anyone else to wander off.
 I returned home to California doubting my own sanity and wondering if I had just had another one of my very strange dreams.
 I even tried to share the experience with my parrot but even he acted as if he didn’t understand a word I was saying.